sonetto104/Peter-Regan-CI-PP2/README.md

 | Is each interval number matched to correct interval description? | Interval number for perfect unison = 0 <br><br> Interval number for minor 2nd = 1 or -1 <br><br> Interval number for major 2nd = 2 or -2 <br><br> Interval number for minor 3rd = 3 or -3 <br><br> Interval number for major 3rd = 4 or -4 <br><br> Interval number for perfect 4th = 5 or -5 <br><br> Interval number for augmented 4th = 6 or -6 <br><br> Interval number for diminished 5th = 6 or -6 <br><br> Interval number for perfect 5th = 7 or -7 <br><br> Interval number for minor 6th = 8 or -8 <br><br> Interval number for major 6th = 9 or -9 <br><br> Interval number minor 7th = 10 or -10 <br><br> Interval number for major 7th = 11 or -11 <br><br> Interval number for perfect octave = 12 or -12 <br><br> This will mean that the user will always be alerted that they are correct as long as they have selected the correct interval i.e. the interval descriptions assigned to each interval number are actually correct. | Same as expected. | Pass |
 | Is Interval Master compatible with browsers other than Chrome?
 E.g. Microsoft Edge, Mozilla Firefox, Samsung Internet Browser | Site should appear the same on a variety of browsers. | Same as expected. | Pass |

+***Special Note Regarding Perfect Unison:*** When a perfect unison is played, only one note sounds as there is no note difference in a unison interval.

 ***Preview of Responsive Site According to https://ui.dev/amiresponsive***

 ![Screenshot of site at different screen sizes](https://github.com/sonetto104/Peter-Regan-CI-PP2/blob/main/assets/images/responsive-preview-screenshot.png)